 The most common natural dyeing fabrics are cotton, linen, and silk.
 For the brightest colors, use 100% natural fiber fabrics like cotton or linen.
 Silk will give you more muted colors, but is a good choice if you want a softer look.

-Other natural fiber fabrics that can be used for dyeing include wool, ramie, and bamboo.
-Be sure to experiment with different types of fabric to see what gives you the look you want.
+Other natural fiber fabrics used for dyeing include wool, ramie, and bamboo.
+Be sure to experiment with different types of material to see what gives you the look you want.

 In addition to natural fibers, you can also dye with synthetic fabrics.
 You will need to experiment with the fabric and the amount of time it takes for dyeing to get a good result.